5 Reasons Your Debt Consolidation Loan Was Denied

 Balance Transfer Credit Cards

 Credit card companies routinely offer balance transfer credit cards with introductory deals that allow you to take existing debt from one card and apply it to a new card at 0% interest.
 It’s a longshot to qualify (you need a credit score of at least 670) and the 0% rate typically lasts 6-18 months.
-After that, you might face a hefty interest rate applied to your balance and have to find another new credit card with an whiz-bang introductory deal.
+After that, you might face a hefty interest rate applied to your balance and have to find another new credit card with a whiz-bang introductory deal.

 This is basically a shell game in which you move debt to a new credit card, but it can help reduce your debt if you are diligent and pay off your debt in the introductory period.